Pradhan attacks CM for relinquishing Bijepur assembly seat

 While urging people to vote for the BJP nominee, Pradhan sought a reply from Patnaik why he vacated the Bijepur seat.
 "The people of Bijepur had committed a mistake by electing Patnaik.
 Why the chief minister retained Hinjili and quit Bijepur?"
 Pradhan asked.

 "What is Patnaik's intention in retaining Hinjili and quitting Bijepur?
-This indicated that the chief minister love Hinjili and not Bijepur.
-He has betrayed the people of Bijepur," Pradhan alleged while addressing an another election meeting at Talapali.
-The union minister pointed out that Patnaik had announced that he would ensure overall development of Bijepur during the 2018 by-poll.
+This indicates that the chief minister loves Hinjili and not Bijepur.
+He has betrayed the people of Bijepur," Pradhan alleged while addressing another election meeting at Talapali.
+The union minister said Patnaik had announced that he would ensure overall development of Bijepur during the 2018 by-poll.
 But, the basic facilities like healthcare, irrigation and drinking water supply are not so far available to the people.

 Apart from Pradhan, Bargarh Lok Sabha MP Suresh Pujari, state BJP president Basant Panda, Loisingha MLA Mukesh Mahaling, ex-MLA KV Singhdeo, Pradeep Purohit, BJP state vice president Aswini Sarangi and others also sought support for the party nominee.
 Gartia was defeated by Patnaik in the April elections at Bijepur assembly seat by a margin of about 57,000 votes.